Pete Marocco

-Peter William Marocco (born August 22, 1975) is an American government official who served as director of the Office of Foreign Assistance at the United States Department of State and as deputy administrator at the U.S. Agency for International Development (USAID) from January to April 2025.
+Peter William Marocco (born August 22, 1975) is an American political appointee who served as director of the Office of Foreign Assistance at the United States Department of State and as deputy administrator of USAID from January to April 2025.
 Marocco wrote the State Department cable ordering a freeze of all U.S. foreign aid (with exceptions for Israel, humanitarian aid, and other purposes) resulting in furloughs, layoffs and ending operations for almost all U.S.-funded aid projects, and significant confusion among providers funded with U.S. foreign aid.
 Various Republican figures stated their intent to merge USAID with the State Department.